 How do radishes tie in?
 Actually, they are a loose reference to both the sale of our house and Chinese medicine.

 Turns out that radishes were first cultivated thousands of years ago in China, then in Egypt and Greece.
 In fact, radishes were so highly regarded in Greece that gold replicas were made – hmm, there has to be an interesting story there.
-The radish did not make its way to England until approximately 1548 and by 1629 they were being cultivated in Massachusetts. (source: CDC: fruits & veggies matter) Radishes are also known for the detoxifying and anti-carcinogenic properties.
+The radish did not make its way to England until approximately 1548 and by 1629 they were being cultivated in Massachusetts. (source: CDC) Radishes are also known for the detoxifying and anti-carcinogenic properties.

 Hubs planted two varieties of radishes this year: per my request, French breakfast radishes – an heirloom variety, crisp and mildly pungent when young and Fire ‘N Ice – hailed as a Burpee Exclusive, a brightly colored beauty 3-4″ with an extra-crisp texture and a mild, delicately sweet flavor and a little bite on the finish.
 Like many Americans, I really only thought of radishes as a colorful addition to a green salad, until last year when I came across several simple radish salads accompanied by ravishing photographs.